Machine Learning inside Data Attribute Recommendation

 I assume that you are familiar with basic concepts of machine learning, if not please have a look at the links at the end of this blog post for further information.

-Data Attribute Recommendation solves multi-label classification problems, which is a subset of supervised machine learning.
-Supervised means that training data with labels (=correct values) should be provided first in order to train a model.
-By multi-label, I mean that one model may be trained to predict multiple classes at once independently (e.g. product type, production plant, and danger flag).
+Data Attribute Recommendation solves single-label and multi-label classification problems, in supervised machine learning field.
+Supervised means that training data with labels (=correct values, target column) should be provided first in order to train a model.
+By multi-label, I mean that one model may be trained to predict multiple target columns at once independently (e.g. product type, production plant, and danger flag).
+Similarly, single-label means the model predicts only a single target column.
+These tasks are handled by separate templates that we provide through an API of the service

 Before uploading data to Data Attribute Recommendation, the user must specify its structure, in other words, name all the features and labels along with their types.
 This is called a data set schema.